frees-io/freestyle/docs/src/main/tut/docs/integrations/monix/README.md

 Await.result(check2.run(-1).runAsync, Duration.Inf)
 ```

 Note that if we lift our `isPostiveEven` program into `FreeS`, it will still execute sequentially.
 This is an issue in the `Monad` instance of `Kleisli` in the current Cats version, that means that it doesn't use (all) the `Applicative` methods of the nondeterministic instance of `Task`.
-In the next release of Cats this will execute in parallel as well.
+In the next release of Cats, this will execute in parallel as well.

 ```
 val check3 = isPositiveEven[Validator.Op].freeS.exec[ValidateInt]